-You need at least 15 sources (15-20 for the annotated bibliography) less than 5 years old, and 5 sources must be from scholarly journals.
+You need at least 15 sources (15-20 for the annotated bibliography) and 5 sources must be from scholarly journals.
 NOTE: These requirements are for reference; refer to your course materials for precise requirements.
 See this video for tips on reading a scholarly journal article.

 LibKey Nomad is a helpful browser extension that allows you to quickly find full-text documents from a variety of sources, including references in Wikipedia and Pubmed.
 See our post for information on downloading.